creativecommons/wp-plugin-creativecommons/README.md

 # Creative Commons WordPress Plugin

 Official Creative Commons plugin for licensing your content.
-With Creative Commons licenses, you keep your copyright AND share your creativity.
+With Creative Commons licenses, keep your copyright AND share your creativity.

 Download the latest version from this project's [releases][releases].